 Photostory

-The native garden that now adjoins it was planted to acknowledge the muwinina people, who lived in nipaluna/Hobart for thousands of years before colonisation.
-On the landscape they knew there were towering eucalypt trees, which were felled by the British to build Hobart Town.
+On the landscape they knew there were towering eucalypt trees, felled by the British to build Hobart Town.
 Huge flocks of parrots were displaced when their nesting places were disturbed.
-Feathers from the many black swans on the river were used to stuff pillows.
-Whales who calved in the river were killed to provide oil to light the town, and the free-running rivulet that ran through Wapping was soon polluted with waste from small industries.
+Feathers from the many black swans on the river were used to stuff pillows and whales who calved in the river were killed to provide oil to light the town.
+The free-running rivulet that wound its was through Wapping was soon polluted with waste from small industries along its banks.

-Now only a few swans are seen on the upper reaches of the Derwent and an occasional whale is sighted in the harbour.
-Insects that once thrived here are sprayed with ‘pesticides’ and remain in small numbers for blackbirds to eat.
-However, I discovered that the manna gums on the Domain – a short distance from the garden – were here before the British came.
-The muwinina people wove baskets from the tree’s shoots and feasted on the gum they produced after injuries by insects.
-The manna or gum was reported to taste like the sweetest sugar and have the consistency of ice cream.
+Now only a few swans are seen on the upper reaches of the Derwent and only an occasional whale is sighted in the harbour.
+Insects that once thrived here are sprayed with ‘pesticides’ and remain only in small numbers for blackbirds to eat.

 I can’t wait to see this garden grow . . . .